Update belief by Bayesian Inference

 Starting decision tree used for the Bayesian inference example, modelling the choice between accepting a job offer and waiting for a better one.

-From the Sensitivity Analysis, you understood that the most sensitive variable in this decision tree is the probability of getting a better offer.
+From the Sensitivity Analysis, you already learned that the number doing the most work in this tree is the probability of getting a better offer.
+Small changes to that one number swing the whole decision, so it is the number worth pinning down.

-Let's start by selecting the Chance node and clicking the "Experiment" button from the flyover menu as shown below.
+To start, select the Chance node and click the "Experiment" button in the flyover menu, as shown below.

 Experiment toolbar button on a chance node, used to open the Bayesian inference tool and update the probability of its uncertain events from evidence.